ati-ozgur/course-python/2023/Labs/Lab01/Lab01.md

 You have born in 1960.
 You are a baby boomer.

+## Question: Palindrome

+**Palindrome** from wikipedia.

+    A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward, such as taco cat or madam or racecar or the number 10801.

+Please write a code that finds if given input is a palindrome.
+For example: efe,  hannah, ava, anna are palindromes.
+Test your code with above examples and test with at least 3 different non-Palindrome examples. nixon, example, xxxzz
+For our purposes space and whitespace characters are distinct characters; therefore, "taco cat" is not a palindrome.

+Example output:

+    Please enter a input to test for palindrome: 123 Input text 123 is not a Palindrome.

+    Please enter a input to test for palindrome: 1221 Input text 1221 is a Palindrome.

+    Please enter a input to test for palindrome: madam Input text madam is a Palindrome.

 ## Question:  Write a number guess game.

 At the start of your program, you will choose a random integer between 0-100.
 Your user will try to find this number.
 You will answer guesses from your user as: